Research Activities

 Western US Paleoglaciers Working Group – Speaker Series

-Place: Online
+Online 2025

 I was invited to speak in the 2025 Winter Speaker Series of the Western US Paleoglaciers Working Group.
 My presentation focused on the methodology and results of the GLACIMONTIS initiative, emphasizing global patterns in paleoglacier extent and the challenges of harmonizing spatial data from diverse reconstructions.
 I also shared preliminary findings on mountain glacier variability across regions and discussed future directions in open-access paleodata publishing.